-Rhong Khen International Berhad (formerly known as Latitude Tree Holdings Berhad) ("the Group" or "the Company" or "RKIB") is an integrated household furniture manufacturer specialises in the manufacturing and sale of wooden household furniture and components particularly rubber-wood furniture for export markets.
-About 50% of raw materials of the Group are rubber-wood-based with the remaining being poplar, pine wood and other wood-based materials.
-The Group's manufacturing activities are operated from its three (3) factories in Malaysia, two (2) factories in Vietnam and one (1) factory in Thailand with total workforce of approximately 5,900 workers.
+Rhong Khen International Berhad ("the Group" or "the Company" or "RKIB") is an integrated household furniture manufacturer specialises in the manufacturing and sale of wooden household furniture and components particularly rubber-wood furniture for export markets.
+About 50% of raw materials of the Group are rubber wood based with the remaining being poplar, pine wood and other wood-based materials.
+The Group's manufacturing activities are operated from its three (3) factories in Malaysia, two (2) factories in Vietnam and one (1) factory in Thailand with total workforce of approximately 4,200 workers.